The fact that Anthurium cutucuense is an endangered species and less in supply makes them slightly expensive to acquire.

 - Start with getting a pot 2-inches larger than the previous one

-- Fill the new pot to on-third.
+- Fill the new pot to one-third with a potting mix.

 - Gently slide out the plant from its pot and remove the soil from the roots.